qinyanjuidavid/SaveONE-life/README.md

 > - If donors wish to participate on the SaveONE life forum, he/she must have an account.

 > ## Orphanage / Children's Home Authentication
-> - To authenticate an orphanage, the Orphanage manager is supposed to register the orphanage by clicking the Register button, he will pass through 4 different fragments sections as shown below.
+> - To authenticate an orphanage, the Orphanage manager is supposed to register the orphanage by clicking the Register button, he will pass through 4 different sections as shown below.
 > - An orphanage is required to be verified to start receiving donations.
 > - Verification process requires an orphanage to channel $5 (annually) and the exact location of the orphanage if it was not provided.
 > - The verification process will help donors to be more convinced that the orphanage exists.